ninanoleto/ninas_copy/README.md

-# fakestory
+# Webpage clone

+## About
+Basic clone of the first page of the magazine: http://wovenmagazine.com.

+## Tech Stack
-This is a webpage I created early in my journey to solidify my knowledge in HTML sematics and CSS properties and structures.
+Static webpage developed with a responsive interface, to solidify knowledge in HTML5 sematics and CSS3 properties and structures.

-I wanted to practice how to develop a responsive interface.
-For that, I chose to do a rough copy of the first page from the magazine: http://wovenmagazine.com.